Rosemary A. Dobbins: Early life and education

 At the beginning of WWII, Rosemary's two remaining brothers, Fred and Gary, both volunteered for military service.
 While still in high school, Rosemary herself worked as a volunteer in the local hospital where her duties included caring for returning soldiers, as well as victims of the 1944 polio outbreak.
-She was able to put her own experience in recovery to good use encouraging and aiding others.
-After the war both brothers came home having been deeply affected by their experiences.
-According to Rosemary, their personalities had completely changed and this broke her heart.

-In 1946 Robbins graduated from high school and completed secretarial school that same year.
+In 1946, Robbins graduated from high school and completed secretarial school that same year.
 Immediately upon graduation, however, Rosemary was stricken with scarlet fever.
 She overcame this too, managing to recover just in time to start her first semester at art school.
-Many of these early traumas informed her life and her later work.

-From 1947 to 1950 Robbins studied at the Albright School of Art, part of the Buffalo Fine Arts Academy, the buildings of which today house the Albright-Knox Art Gallery.
+From 1947 to 1950, Robbins studied at the Albright School of Art, part of the Buffalo Fine Arts Academy, the buildings of which today house the Albright-Knox Art Gallery.
 As a member of the artistic community in Buffalo, Dobbins had many connections to the art scene in New York City, where she traveled frequently and interacted with several well known artists of the period, many of whom would later collectively be known as the New York School.
 She was heavily influenced by both the Modernists and Abstract Impressionists of the era, yet also possessed a deep love for the painters of the Dutch Golden Age.